PanosEconomou/notes/host/notebook/public/NOTES/Projects/CFT/Free_Fields.md

 $$

 This is the Weyl part of the representation.
 The next interesting part is to find the Majorana.
-Since the clifford algebra is associated to the even dimensional vector space $\mathbb R^{2}$, there must exist a $\text{spin}^+$-invariant real structure over the spinor representation.
+Since the Clifford algebra is associated to the even dimensional vector space $\mathbb R^{2}$, there must exist a $\text{spin}^+$-invariant real structure over the spinor representation.

 Before we find the real structure, we need to find $\text{spin}^+(2)$.

 **<u>Proposition:</u>** The representation of $\text{spin}^+(2)$ on $\mathbb C^2$ is generated by a subset of the linear combinations of $1, -i\gamma^2$.

-***Proof:*** Using the definition of the orthochronous spin group we see that it is generated by even clifford products of unit vectors in $\mathbb R^2$.
+***Proof:*** Using the definition of the orthochronous spin group we see that it is generated by even Clifford products of unit vectors in $\mathbb R^2$.
 Therefore the only elements it can depend on the representation are the identity and $\gamma^0\gamma^1$.
 $$
 \begin{equation}\tag*{$\Box$}\end{equation}
 $$